Hiro Mashima: Style and influences

 Mashima listed Akira Toriyama's Dragon Ball as his favorite manga growing up, the video game series Dragon Quest, and Yudetamago's Kinnikuman as inspiring him to become an artist.
 He also read/watched several works by Hayao Miyazaki as a child.
 In 2008, when asked if there were any current things that inspired him, he gave Code Geass as a response.
 In 2011, Berserk was stated to be his favorite manga.
-Mashima speculated his desire to include strange and surreal mascot characters in his works, such as Happy, was influenced by Utsurun Desu. author Sensha Yoshida.
+Mashima speculated his desire to include strange and surreal mascot characters in his works, such as Happy, was influenced by Utsurun Desu author Sensha Yoshida.
 He also said he finds the visual contrast that such characters bring "beautiful".
+Following Toriyama's passing in March 2024, Mashima was among the many people to give his condolences to the late author, as it was Toriyama's work which helped him become a manga author.

 For Rave, Mashima's inspiration was wanting to travel the world, while for Fairy Tail it was simply sitting in bars and partying with his friends, the community aspect, but is also about young people finding their calling.
 He stated that while he tries to consider both his own interests and the fans' on what will happen next in Fairy Tail, the fans take precedence.